Onorato Damen

-The Internationalist Communist Party, formally founded in 1943, was numerically the largest left communist organization in the post-World War II period.
-In 1952, Amadeo Bordiga, who had by then fully come out of retirement, split the party to found the International Communist Party, known by its paper Programma Comunista.
-A majority followed Damen, whose group maintained the original name Internationalist Communist Party, the original theoretical journal Prometeo, as well as the paper Battaglia Communista.
-Onorato Damen was politically active his entire adult life.
-He was the author of books Bordiga Beyond the Myth and Gramsci: Between Marxism and Idealism.
+The PCInt went on to become the numerically largest left communist organization in the post-World War II period, until in 1952 Amadeo Bordiga, who had come out of retirement, split the party to form the International Communist Party (ICP).
+A majority followed Damen, whose group maintained the original name, the original theoretical journal Prometeo, and the paper Battaglia Comunista.
+Damen remained politically active for the duration of his entire adult life, authoring works such as Bordiga Beyond the Myth and Gramsci: Between Marxism and Idealism.